 Design guidelines are currently available for the following device categories:

-Your product may or may not fall exactly into one of these categories.
-If it does not, select the guidelines that most closely matches your product's attributes.
-Note: This may require combining elements from different sets of guidance.
+If your device does not fall exactly into one of these categories, select the guidelines that most closely match your product's attributes.
+Note: This may require combining elements from different categories of guidance.

 For devices with variable resolutions, we provide layouts in percentages to adapt to your device's screen size.